Skip to content

 url: http://home.onego.ru

-This is a fractal generating program that uses the TS Graphics Library v1.0 beta (as if that were important) to plot its images.
-It’s pretty simple and slow.
-Images, which doesn’t look that good, can be saved as BMP files.
-May have some secrets deep inside that I haven’t discovered.
+This is a fractal generating program that uses the TS Graphics Library v1.0 beta (that’s what the programmer says) to plot its images.
+It’s pretty simple but slow.
+Images, which doesn’t look that good anyway, can be saved as BMP files only.
+May have some secrets deep inside that I haven’t discovered yet.
 No documentation.

 Last revision: 07 June 1998.